tienanh109/FileManager-Wokwi-ESP32/README.md

 # How to use?

 1. Download/clone this repo
+2. Change your SSID in `./src/sketch.ino`
-2. Compile the project with Arduino IDE/Platform IO
+3. Compile the project with Arduino IDE/Platform IO
-3. Flash the Firmware by Ctrl+U in Arduino IDE or run it with Wokwi for VSCode virtual machine (pre-configured)
+4. Flash the Firmware by Ctrl+U in Arduino IDE or run it with Wokwi for VSCode virtual machine (pre-configured)
+5. Open `localhost` in browser

 # Notes